Water Supply Schemes

 - The Seller must pay any outstanding amounts that may be on their account.

 - FCRC will supply a Supply Contract to be signed by the buying customer (if a Supply Contract is not already held).

-This form will need to be submitted to the Department of Resources.
-Other forms and payment of fees may be required by the Department of Resources as part of the application.
+This form will need to be submitted to the Department of Regional Development, Manufacturing and Water.
+Other forms and payment of fees may be required by the Department of Regional Development, Manufacturing and Water as part of the application.